-- enable Enables the skipmime option.
-By default, skipmime is enabled. - mime-list string Specifies the MIME list to skip.
-(For more information about mime-list, see "mime-list" on page 101.)
+- enable-Enables the skipmime option.
+By default, skipmime is enabled. - mime-list string-Specifies the MIME list to skip.
+(For more information, see "mime-list" on page 108.)
 Only one MIME list can be linked to a profile.

 scan-mode